 When a child comes out as gay or transgender, parents go into crisis mode.
-Often, their response to their child can make the situation worse.
-Chris Torchia says the third thing a parent should do is to engage in three kinds of conversations, conversations that aim for the heart.
-Click the following link to read Chris’ related blog: Coming out as gay or transgender: Five things a parent needs to do, Part 3.
+Often their response to their child can make the situation worse.
+Chris Torchia says the third thing a parent should do is to engage in three kinds of conversations—conversations that aim for the heart.
+Click the following link to read Chris’ related blog: Coming Out as Gay or Transgender: Five things a parent needs to do—Part 3.

-In part I and part II of this four-part blog series, I talked about the experience of a child coming out to his or her parents, and I mentioned two essential things you can do when your child is identifying as gay or transgender.
+In Part I and Part II of this four-part blog series, I talked about the experience of a child coming out to his or her parents, and I mentioned two essential things you can do when your child is identifying as gay or transgender:

 First, get to know your child.
-Listen to their unique experience and ask thoughtful questions out of a desire to love and understand them.
+Listen to his or her unique experience, and ask thoughtful questions out of a desire to love and understand them.

-Second, reflect on what is in your heart, too.
-Be honest about all that you are experiencing as a result of your child’s coming out decisions.
-Invite God and others in to share the burden of pain and keep the sinful responses of your heart in check.
+Second, reflect on what is in your heart too.
+Be honest about all that you are experiencing as a result of your child’s decision to come out.
+Invite God and others to share in the burden of pain and keep the sinful responses of your heart in check.

-Now I want to add another useful tool to help you to keep responding to your child in wisdom.
+Now I want to add another useful step to help you to respond to your child in wisdom.

 Have wisdom in ongoing conversations

 Knowing how to navigate ongoing conversations with your son or daughter over this will be challenging.
-One thing that will make this more challenging is the likelihood that your child will have bought into how truth is arrived at today, by the authority of their individual experience rather than viewing themselves and the world through the lens of Scripture.
-Because your child has been greatly influenced by these worldview beliefs, it will be important for you to use discretion as you engage in conversation with them.
-You want to avoid throwing Bible passages at your kid over and over again as if this will change their mind.
-Rather, you want to aim toward engaging your child’s mind and heart by bringing God into the conversation in the context of their real life circumstances.
+One thing that will make this more difficult is the likelihood that your child will have bought into how our culture believes truth is arrived at today: by the authority of one’s individual experience rather than viewing oneself and the world through the lens of Scripture.
+Because your child has been greatly influenced by these worldview beliefs, it will be important for you to use discretion as you engage in conversation with him.
+You want to avoid throwing Bible passages at your kid over and over again as if this will change his mind.
+Rather, you want to aim toward engaging your child’s mind and heart by bringing God into the conversation in the context of his real-life circumstances.

 Here are three categories of conversations to consider as you engage your child.